Language delay: Language development in language delay

 Early developmental language delay is characterized by slow language development in preschoolers.
 Language development for children with language delay takes longer than the general timeline provided above.
 It is not only slower, but also presents itself in different forms.
 For example, a child with a language delay could have weaker language skills such as the ability to produce phrases at 24 months-old.
 They may find themselves producing language that is different from language norms in developing children.

-Types of language delay
+Types

 A language delay is commonly divided into receptive and expressive categories.
 Both categories are essential in developing effective communication.

 Receptive language refers to the process of understanding language, both verbal (spoken) and nonverbal (written, gestural).
 This may involve gaining information from sounds and words, visual information from surrounding environment, written information and grammar.

 Expressive language refers to the use of sentences (made of words or signs) to communicate messages to others.
 It enables children to express their needs and wants to the people around them, interact with others and develop their language skills in speech and writing.
 Some expressive language skills include putting words together into sentences, being able to label objects in an environment and describing events and actions.